The most common stereotype about Italians is the immediate association with pizza, spaghetti, and mafia.

 It’s just gross.

 It even feels disgusting writing it.
-How do you dear ordering such a horrible combination of dishes?
+How do you dare order such a horrible combination of dishes?

 The face of the waiter if you order a pineapple pizza